sippy-platform/mellow-css/css/hugo/content/utilities/spacing.md

 * `x` - applies the utility on the x-axis (right and left)
 * `y` - applies the utility on the y-axis (top and bottom)

-Each class is available in all breakpoints ranging from `xs` to `xxl`.
+Each class is available in all breakpoints ranging from `xs` to `ul`.
 When you are targetting the extra small breakpoint, the breakpoint-suffix is redundant and should not be included in the class (e.g.: use `m-1` instead of `m-xs-1`).

 And apply the following size: